Register Native Applications

 Configure a connection and enable it for your application.

 Modify your app code to use your Auth0-registered application.
 See our Auth0 Quickstarts, where you'll find detailed instructions and samples for a variety of technologies.
-You'll also learn how to implement login and logout, handle your user sessions, retrieve and display user profile information, add rules to customize your authentication flow, and more.
+You'll also learn how to implement login and logout, handle your user sessions, retrieve and display user profile information, and more.

 Call an API using our Authorization feature set.